Man-tracking

 The Bad Guy Drill was developed due to the killing of murder suspect Angilo Freeland, who had gone to ground after killing a Polk County Sheriff’s Deputy, his K-9, and wounding another deputy.
 Freeland was discovered hiding under a fallen tree tented in vines.
 He brandished a pistol when confronted by an FWC officer.
 Five members of FWC’s SOG (Special Operations Group) team fired on Freeland along with four SWAT team officers.
 A total of 89 rounds were fired.
 Freeland was hit 68 times.
 Polk County Sheriff Grady Judd later reported that Freeland was reputed to have assassinated 14 people in South America.

-bad guy observation camouflage
+bad guy observation drill camouflage

 Bad Guy Drill/Viewers’ Position